Shadyshift/thememe_extention/README.md

 It is not perfect afcoure, if you want to make it better you can afcourse do that.
 I made this in one day i just think it whas funny it is not very serious!
 And chrome will probably say that it is a security risk, because you didn't download from the extension store.

 btw: i speedrunned it in 20min try to beat my time!!

+I want to make it more useful but it is unlikely because I just not have the time for it and I have other things on my mind.